How To Replace Window Glass In A Vinyl Frame In 7 Steps

 6. Replace the Glass

 Use setting blocks around the edge of the glass.
 These prevent the glass from slipping during installation.
-If you don’t use them, the pane is likely to move out of position.
-This can cause problems straight away or the pane might slip in the future and become impossible to open or close.
+If you don’t use them, the pane will likely move out of position.
+This can cause problems immediately, or the pane might slip in the future and become impossible to open or close.

 7. Replace the Stops